Esnagofer/TMSX/README.md

 ####Setting the system ROM

 To use the emulator, you need to set the system ROM.
-You can use either the free C-BIOS (http://cbios.sourceforge.net) or a ROM image of an actual MSX1 computer.
-If you use C-BIOS, use the cbios_main_msx1.rom file which is included in the dowload on the C-BIOS website.
+You can use either the free [C-BIOS](http://cbios.sourceforge.net) or a ROM image of an actual MSX1 computer.
+If you use C-BIOS, use the cbios_main_msx1.rom file which is included in the dowload that you can find on the [C-BIOS website](http://cbios.sourceforge.net).
 ROM images of actual MSX computers can be found at various places on the web.
 The emulator was developed using a ROM image of a
 Toshiba HX-10 MSX1 computer with international keyboard layout, but ROM images of other MSX1 computers should work too.
 Upon starting the emulator for the first time, only the "Set System ROM" button is enabled.
 Click it and select the system ROM file that you want to